edgelesssys/constellation/docs/docs/workflows/trusted-launch.md

 ## Virtual machine images

-Azure currently does not support [community galleries for trusted launch VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/share-gallery-community).
+Azure currently doesn't support [community galleries for trusted launch VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/share-gallery-community).
 Therefore each user needs to import our virtual machine image into their cloud subscription.

 Each released Constellation VM image is made publicly available via [AWS S3](https://aws.amazon.com/s3/).
 For example, to import an image for Constellation v2.0.0, download the corresponding image from [https://public-edgeless-constellation.s3.us-east-2.amazonaws.com/azure_image_exports/2.0.0](https://public-edgeless-constellation.s3.us-east-2.amazonaws.com/azure_image_exports/2.0.0).
 Simply adjust the last three numbers, if you want to download an image for a different version.